chamley/indieclass/README.md

 4. Set up your environment variables in both the **Client** and **server**.
 In the client, create a `env.js` file and copy in the information in `env.example.js`.
 Set `KEY` to the API key you just got from Google.
 In the server file create a `.env file`, copy in the details from `.env.example` and set the `SECRET_API_KEY` as the API key you just got from Google

 ### Android Client ID
+You'll need an Android Client ID as well for logins.
+To generate one, go through the following steps.
+1. Go to the [Google Cloud Console](https://console.developers.google.com/), and under your project, click on **Create Credentials**
+2. Add in your application name as the project name
+3.

+### Stripe API Key
+To run the [stripe](https://stripe.com/en-gb-us) in the sandbox we've set up, you'll need a **live publishable stripe API key**.
+To get one, follow the steps below.
+1. Go to the stripe website and [sign up](https://stripe.com/en-gb-us)
+2. Go through the steps to activate your stripe account in the dashboard *(Note: You'll have to add in your bank details)*
+3. Click on **Get your live API keys** and get a live publishable API Key
+4. Add the key to your `env.js` file under STRIPE_LIVE_PUBLISHABLE_KEY

 ## Starting the App
 1. Use the `.env` file you created earlier using the `.env.example` file as a template.
 Here, set up the DATABASE_URL with your chosen port by updating the `PORT` in that line.
 This port number should be reflected in the `docker-compose.yml` file as the first number under ports. e.g. XXXX:5432